The Art of Recology - Recology San Francisco

 Current Artists

-Photo of Nicolaus Chaffin
+Photo of Nimah Gobir

-Photo of Kelley Finley
+Photo of Nasim Moghadam

-Photo of Deena Qabazard
+Photo of Bhu Kongtaveelert

 About the Artist in Residence Program at Recology San Francisco

-Since 1990, over 150 professional artists and 50 student artists from local universities and colleges have completed residencies.
+Since 1990, over 160 professional artists and 55 student artists from local universities and colleges have completed residencies.
 These emerging, mid-career, and established artists have worked across disciplines—including new media, video, painting, photography, performance, sculpture, and installation—to explore a wide range of topics.

+The artist studios are located at the San Francisco Recycling and Transfer Center—a 47-acre facility that includes multiple recycling operations.
 Artists source materials for their artwork from the Public Reuse and Recycling Area, affectionately known as “the dump,” and paint from the Household Hazardous Waste Facility.
 Throughout the residency, artists speak to groups of students and adults who visit the artists’ studios as they tour the company’s recycling and composting operations.
+These interactions create meaningful opportunities to highlight the transformative potential of creative reuse.

 At the conclusion of each residency, Recology hosts a public exhibition and artist talk which draws hundreds of guests to the studios.
-Artists are expected to contribute one to three works made during their residency to Recology AIR’s permanent collection.
+Artists contribute one to three works made during their residency to Recology AIR’s permanent collection.
 Artworks from this collection are frequently curated into off-site exhibitions at galleries and public venues that serve to promote the artists, recycling, and reuse.

 Program Mission